Dudukun/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-Write a script that computes the number of tasks completed by user id.
+Write a script that prints all characters of a Star Wars movie:

->